Veridise/veridise-docs/saas/guide/projects/project_viewer/project_configuration_and_version_management.md

 ![image](../../../screenshots/project_viewer_add_new_version_1.png)

-Selecting this option launches a wizard that allows a new source code version to be uploaded using one of three methods: a local archive, a remote archive accessible via URL, or a GitHub repository.
+Selecting this option launches a wizard that allows a new source code version to be added using one of three methods: a local archive, a remote archive accessible via URL, or a GitHub repository.

 ![image](../../../screenshots/project_viewer_add_new_version_2.png)